tekknolagi/isdt/index.md

 ## Schedule

+*Note:* We will publish notes for each lecture after it happens, but the lecture recordings will not be available to students.
+If you require access to recordings for your accommodations, please contact us using a private post on Piazza.

 | Week   | Tuesday | Thursday |
 | ----   | ------- | -------- |
 |  1     | *Sep 7*<br />*No class* | *Sep 9*<br />Course Administrivia &amp; CLI 1: Intro to Linux and the shell |